"Tra môr, tra Meirion." this translates as "While the sea lasts, so shall Meirionnydd".

 Conduct of Committee Meetings.

 The Club Secretary will confer with the Chair as to the business to be discussed, so that a proper agenda may be drawn up.

 The Chair will present the minutes (prepared by the Secretary) before other business is proceeded with)

 The Chair will ensure that the business of the meeting is conducted in accordance with the agenda.

 The Chair will do their utmost to ensure that items of business are thoroughly discussed.
 The Chair should give neutral guidance to the meeting.

 The Chair is often a voting member of the committee but most Chairs will not exercise this power unless they felt strongly that they should give a “lead” on a matter of policy.
 In the event of a tied vote the Chair has a casting vote which they may use to break the tie.

 In lieu of a Club President the Chair will officiate on major public occasions and events.

-Representation on outside bodies
+Representation on outside bodies:

 Quite often the Chair is the correct person to undertake representation of the Club on outside bodies.

+Race Director.
 Ensuring that all tasks are carried out by the Committee to ensure each race happens as planned.

 Review risk assessments

 Insure fell races by becoming WFRA member (claim money from Club) and entering the race adverts in the WFRA and FRA calendars Act as MC on race days, undertaking runners briefing and race presentations.

 The Secretary is the Executive Officer of the Club.
 The effective functioning of the Club therefore depends on their work and ability to work with others.
 The general aim should be to treat the Committee as a team with everybody having an important role to play (which should help alleviate the over work of the Secretary!).